Jeremy Hammond: Stratfor case

 In May 2013, Hammond pleaded guilty to one count of violating the Computer Fraud and Abuse Act (CFAA).
 Upon his guilty plea, Hammond issued a statement saying, "I did work with Anonymous to hack Stratfor, among other websites" and "I did what I believe is right."
 He maintained that he had no profit motive for the cyberattack.
 Hammond has insisted that he would not have carried out the breach of Stratfor's systems without the involvement of Sabu.
 Hammond was sentenced on November 15, 2013, to the maximum of ten years in prison, followed by three years of supervised release.
 He described his prosecution and sentence as a "vengeful, spiteful act."
 On November 17, 2020, Hammond was released from the Memphis Federal Correctional Institution and was transferred to a recovery house to serve the rest of his sentence.

 In October 2019, Hammond was summoned before a Virginia federal grand jury which was investigating WikiLeaks and its founder Julian Assange.
 He was held in civil contempt of court by Judge Anthony Trenga after refusing to testify.
 Prosecutors granted Hammond immunity from prosecution based on any grand jury testimony, so Hammond could not refuse to testify on the ground of his right against self-incrimination.
 Like Chelsea Manning (who was also held in contempt for refusing to testify), Hammond said he was ideologically opposed to any grand jury probe which was not being conducted in "good faith" as the government already had the information it needed.
 In making his contempt ruling, Trenga stated that Hammond's arguments against testifying were "self-serving assertions … without support."
 Trenga ordered Hammond released in March 2020 after the conclusion of the grand jury, saying that prosecutors no longer required his testimony.
 Hammond was returned to federal prison to serve the balance of his 10 year sentence.
 Hammond may have received an early release in December 2019 had the grand jury not intervened.

+Hammond was released from prison in November 2020.

+Later life

+In August 2024, Hammond was charged with spray painting an anarchist symbol on a police car during pro-Palestinian protests at the Democratic National Convention in Chicago.